Sue Ryder (charity)

-Sue Ryder is a British palliative, neurological and bereavement support charity based in the United Kingdom.
+Sue Ryder is a British palliative and bereavement support charity based in the United Kingdom.
 Formed as The Sue Ryder Foundation in 1953 by World War II Special Operations Executive volunteer Sue Ryder, the organisation provides care and support for people living with terminal illnesses and neurological conditions, as well as individuals who are coping with a bereavement.
 The charity was renamed Sue Ryder Care in 1996, before adopting its current name in 2011.

 Care centres

-Sue Ryder supports people living with life-limiting and long-term conditions including brain injury, cancer, dementia, strokes, multiple sclerosis, Huntington's disease, Parkinson's disease and motor neuron disease.
-It operates specialist palliative care centres, care centres for people with complex conditions, homecare services and a growing number of community-based services.
-The charity also offers support to people who have suffered a bereavement, through face-to-face services in its centres and also as an online service, as part of a bespoke Online Bereavement Community and Online Bereavement Counselling Service.
-Sue Ryder hospices and neurological care centres are currently operated in the following areas: